tottiliyt/tottiliyt/README.md

   -[ArbitraryPrecisionInteger](https://github.com/tottiliyt/ArbitraryPrecisionInteger)

-  You can't represent his net worth using int because Jess has
+  You can't represent his net worth using int because Jeff has

   175.3 Billion USD = 175,300,000,000 which is much larger than 2^31 − 1 = 2,147,483,647